algodesigner/rmds/README.md

 # rmds

-A tiny C utility to recursively remove `.DS_Store` files from your system.
+A C utility to recursively remove `.DS_Store` files from your system.

 ## Overview